 Health Equity Change Project

-Completed during the final two terms of the program, the Health Equity Change Project combines the practice and culminating experiences required of MPH degree recipients into a single opportunity.
+Consisting of four planning and implementation courses, the Health Equity Change Project combines the practice and culminating experiences required of MPH degree recipients into a single opportunity.
 Through this applied learning project, students will create, implement, and evaluate a public health program or campaign focused on improving health equity in their own community.